sen2vm/sen2vm-core/README.md

 Inverse location grids **will give the coordinates in the “detector” image**, meaning as if the granules of the same detector were concatenated.

  * Grid metadata:
-    * will be written as GDAL GEO information (SRS and geotransform) and Metadata keys, containing ROW_BAND and COL_BAND to specify row col index and PIXEL_ORIGIN which specify granule first pixel center convention, and NoData value.
+    * are written as GDAL GEO information (SRS and geotransform) and Metadata keys, containing ROW_BAND and COL_BAND to specify row col index and PIXEL_ORIGIN which specify granule first pixel center convention, and NoData value.
    * Metadata keys are:
        * the SRS
        * NoData fill value